 What's happened

 The UK government has announced plans to end badger culling by 2029 as part of a new strategy to combat bovine tuberculosis (bTB).
-This shift includes a focus on vaccination and improved farm hygiene, following criticism of the culling's effectiveness and its impact on wildlife.
+The strategy will focus on vaccination and improved biosecurity measures, following criticism of the culling's effectiveness and its impact on wildlife.

 Why it matters